What is a Checking Account?

 How to Check your Account Balance

-Your checking account balance can be viewed by using an ATM, logging into Internet Branch online banking, visiting a branch or chatting with a representative online by clicking the gray “Chat with us” button to the right.
-If you’re already enrolled in Internet Branch, you can download our free mobile app and check your balance from your smartphone.
+Your checking account balance can be viewed by using an ATM, logging into Internet Branch online or mobile banking, visiting a branch or by calling us at (877) 732-2848 and using the Touch Tone Teller feature.
+Download our free mobile app and check your balance from your smartphone today.

 How to Set up Direct Deposit

 Whether your direct deposit is coming from your employer or from another entity, changing the account your payments are deposited to is an easy process.
-Fill out our Direct Deposit Form and return it to your payroll department.
+Simply fill out our Direct Deposit Form and return it to your payroll department.

 Early Paycheck

-When you have your paycheck direct deposited into your SDCCU checking account, you may enjoy it a day earlier than your regularly scheduled payday.*
+When you have your paycheck direct deposited into your SDCCU checking account, you may have access to your funds a day earlier than your regularly scheduled payday2.

 How Do I Get Started?

-You can open an account online, call (877) 732-2848 or visit any of our branch locations.
+You can open a checking account online, via phone by calling (877) 732-2848 or by visiting any of our more than 40 branch locations.
 You will need to provide a form of government issued identification.
 If your form of identification is current and readily available, opening an account is quick and easy.

 Get Started

-Existing customers, log into Internet Branch free online banking.
+Existing customers, log into Internet Branch online banking.